Philips 'Iridium' SGS 253

 Lantern acquired in November 2004.

-This lantern was part of a new lighting scheme in 2003, designed to make the roads of a rough estate safer.
-Unfortunately, many of the lanterns suffered badly at the hands of vandals due to fairly low column heights, and so higher columns with floodlights have been used to replace them.
-This lantern was one of the unlucky ones and when removed had a smashed bowl, however a new one was fitted before I received it.
+This lantern was part of a new lighting scheme in 2002, designed to make the roads of a rough estate safer.
+Unfortunately, many of the new lanterns suffered badly themselves at the hands of vandals due to fairly low column heights, and so higher columns with floodlights have been used to replace them.
+This lantern was one of the unlucky ones, and when removed, had a smashed bowl; however, a new one was fitted before I received it.

 You can tell that this lantern has had only a short life outside as the canopy is still smooth and shiny.
 The SS3DR cell is probably not the original one as I believe the Iridiums all had Oasis 2000s fitted when new - but the one on this lantern could have mysteriously 'disappeared'!

 The canopy is hinged, and once it is opened far enough, a spring slides into place to stop it from falling while work is being carried out.
 Notice the thick rubber gasket surrounding the majority of the lantern - it blocks any dirt from getting in, and so this is one of the cleanest 'used' lanterns I've come across.
-The gear is located under the black cover.
+The gear is located under the black cover - the label on the cover gives a manufacturing date code of L1, or November 2001, for the lantern.
+The blue handle in the centre of the lantern locks the lampholder cradle in position, to ensure that the optic area remains sealed.
+Lifting the handle releases the cradle, enabling it to be withdrawn from the optic, and allowing lamp replacement.

 BACK TO LANTERNS PAGE